depeperwinkel

 Health aspects

 Raw nutmeg, including freshly ground nutmeg, contains a lot of myristicin and elemicin, hallicinogenic substances.
-When you use nutmeg as a spice, you won't notice it, but in higher doses you will.
+When you use nutmeg as a spice, you don't notice it, but in higher doses you do.
 This is the basis for the popularity of the Indonesian nutmeg cigarette, the kretek, which also contains cloves.
-When used normally, nutmeg is harmless.
-Overdose means eating one or more whole nuts per day.
+Nutmeg is harmless when used normally.
+Overdose is defined as eating one or more whole nuts per day.

 General advice